-An MRI-compatible light system designed-in-lab was developed to ensure relatively uniform and indirect illumination of participants' eyes whilst in the MRI scanner.
-An 8-m long MRIcompatible dual-branched optic fibre (Setra Systems, MA, USA) transmitted light from a light box (SugarCUBE, Ushio America, CA, USA), that was stored in the MRI control room.
+Ushio America, CA, USA), that was stored in the MRI control room.
 The dual end of the optic fibre was attached to a light stand fitted at the back of the MRI coil.
 This allowed for equal illumination of the participants' eyes.
-A filter wheel (Spectral Products, AB300, NM, USA) and optical fibre filters (a monochromatic orange light filter (589mn; full width at half maximum: 10 nm) and a UV long bypass (433 - 1650nm) filter) were used to create the light conditions needed for the experiment.
+A filter wheel (Spectral Products, AB300, NM, USA) and optical fibre filters (a monochromatic orange light filter [589mn; full width at half maximum: 10 nm] and a UV long bypass [433-1650 nm] filter) were used to create the light conditions needed for the experiment.
+Participants were asked to keep their eyes open and try not to blink too much during the cognitive tasks.

 Both tasks were programmed with Opensesame (3.2.8) (Mathôt et al., 2012) and launched from a computer in the MRI control room.
 Participants heard the auditory stimuli through MR-compatible headphones (Sensimetrics, Malden, MA) and the volume was set by the participant before starting the tasks to ensure a good auditory perception of all the task stimuli.
-Participants used an MRI-compatible button box to respond to task items (Current Designs, Philadelphia, PA).
-During the attentional task, participants were exposed to 30s of light blocks separated by 10s of darkness (<0.1 lux).
-The light conditions used were a polychromatic, blue-enriched white light emitting diode (LED) light (92 mel EDI lux; 6500K) and a monochromatic orange light (0.16 mel EDI lux).
-The light blocks were repeated 7 times for each light condition.
-During the emotional task, participants were exposed to 30 to 40s periods of light blocks separated by 20s of darkness (<0.1 lux).
-The light conditions used were three different irradiances of a polychromatic, blue-enriched white LED light (37, 92, 190 mel EDI lux; 6500K) and a monochromatic orange light (0.16 mel EDI lux) (Fig.2; Table 2).
-The light blocks were repeated five times for each light condition.
+Participants used an MRI-compatible button box to respond to task items (Current Designs, Philadelphia, PA, USA).
+During the attentional task, participants were exposed to 30 s of light blocks separated by 15 s of darkness (<0.1 lux).
+The spectra of the lights were assessed at the level of the end of the optic fibre (AvaSpec-2048, Avantes, The Netherlands).
+Irradiance could not be measured directly in the magnet, but the light source was calibrated (840-C power meter, Newport, Irvine, CA, USA).
+The light conditions used were a polychromatic, blue-enriched white light emitting diode (LED) light (92 mel EDI lux; 6500 K) and a monochromatic orange light